Super-Macintosh/matrix-trial-archive/README.md

 # Matrix Trial Archive
 Matrix Trial Archive
+All the rights is for Matrix Team i do not do anything and its a trial so buying the Premium or Enterprise would be better for you and for us the discord : https://discord.matrix.rip/
-I do not have create Matrix and never dev for Matrix If anyone have older Matrix please dm me on discord Macintosh HD#4861 and i would add on this archive I dont crack anything so you don't sue me
+If anyone have older Matrix please dm me on discord Macintosh HD#4861 and i would add on this archive I dont crack anything so you don't sue me